adityaanantharaman/100_days_of_ml_code/README.md

 Revisited transfer learning in keras.
 Went through Lesson 1 of fast.ai on google colab.
 Worked on Neural Style Transfer with help from Siraj Ravals video.

 # Day 14
 Learnt neural style transfer and the concept of gram matrix.
 Learnt how to use a pretrained conv net in tensorflow.
+Also uploaded code for some simple file transfers in python so as to enable the use of keras ImageDataGenerators.
+For code view ImportantCodeSnipets repo.